Feedzy RSS Feeds Documentation

 This section covers displaying the feeds.
 For the import functionality, please check the following guide: How to use Feed to Post feature in Feedzy

-All methods presented below have exactly the same options available.
+📝 Note: All methods presented below have exactly the same options available.
 The only difference is the editor.

 Integration with the WordPress editor

-- Validate - it will open the w3org feed validator to check your source before loading it
+- Validate - it will open the w3org feed validator to check your source before loading it.

-- The categories button - will open the Feedzy categories feature, the functionality is explained below.
+- The categories button - will open the Feedzy categories feature.
+The functionality is explained below.

 Integration with Elementor

-Feedzy Pro is also compatible with Elementor Pro which means you can create your own template with the Feedzy Loop widget available in Elementor.
-For customizing the template structure, magic tags can be used to fetch items from the feed.
-Once the structure of the feeds is defined, you can use a dedicated Elementor widget to set the feeds source and the template (created in Elementor) to be applied on the feeds loop.
-More details about this feature can be found in the following guide - Elementor Compatibility in Feedzy RSS Feeds.
+Feedzy Pro is also compatible with Elementor Pro, which means you can create your own template with the Feedzy Loop widget available in Elementor.
+Customizing the template structure, magic tags can be used to fetch items from the feed.
+Once the structure of the feeds is defined, you can use a dedicated Elementor widget to set the feed source and the template (created in Elementor) to be applied to the feeds loop.

 Using a shortcode

-Shortcodes are very easy to use, as they can be added almost anywhere.
+Shortcodes are easy to use, as they can be added almost anywhere.
 It can be either in the content of a post/page or in a dedicated section provided by the theme you are using.
 This approach should work with any WordPress theme and page builder plugin.

-The basic shortcode is [feedzy-rss feeds="source_URL"].
-For the complete list of the available parameters, please check the following guide: How to use Feedzy with a shortcode.
+📝 Note: For the complete list of the available parameters, please check the following guide: How to use Feedzy with a shortcode.